-- Lectures, to introduce theoretical issues and domain knowledge - Seminars and group work, to give the students the opportunity to discuss different perspectives, integrate with previous knowledge, and practice analytical assessments with provided case materials. - Directed and student-selected readings, to initiate an interest in a domain of knowledge and to develop solid knowledge base. - Oral presentations, to develop personal communication skills and promote team-work environments. - Essay and thesis writing, in order to synthesize knowledge and present analyses and communicate results - Supervision, to provide detailed feedback and discussion of students' projects in close interaction with Kristiania University College researchers.
+- Lectures, to introduce theoretical issues and domain knowledge - Seminars and group work, to give the students the opportunity to discuss different perspectives, integrate with previous knowledge, and practice analytical assessments with provided case materials. - Practical assignments, simulations and lab work - Directed and student-selected readings, to initiate an interest in a domain of knowledge and to develop solid knowledge base - Oral presentations, to develop personal communication skills and promote team-work environments - Essay and thesis writing, in order to synthesize knowledge and present analyses and communicate results - Supervision, to provide detailed feedback and discussion of students' projects in close interaction with Kristiania University College researchers.